 With 8 people in a raft, 9 with the guide, the web of commonalities doesn't take long to establish.

 It always amazes us the number of people who hug their fellow rafters at the end of the day.
 The number of people who exchange email addresses and invite their new friends to stay with them should they be travelling in their home country.

-Come rafting and leave with a new group of friends.
+Come on a whitewater rafting trip and leave with a new group of friends.
 We always say Glacier is more like a family than a workplace, and we want to welcome you to our family!

 We want you to live an adventure on the river with us, and our experts are here to help make that happen!

 If you're ready to book your river rafting trip, we have 6 tours to choose from.
 Clicking the link will let you see them all.